Twenty-Seventh Sunday in Ordinary Time (Year A)

 Reflect, today, upon the many ways that being “male and female” are natural blessings from God.
 Reflect, also, upon the ways that these natural gifts are challenged and undermined in our world today.
 Embrace who you are, embrace who God made you to be, and let that natural gift from God flourish in your life.

-Lord, I thank You for Your countless gifts.
+Lord of all goodness, I thank You for Your countless gifts.
 Thank You for the gift of grace won by Your Cross, and thank You also for the gift of nature and for the way You made me.
 Help me to embrace my full identity in accord with Your design and, in that embrace, help me to continue to discover my very dignity.
 Jesus, I trust in You.

-Twenty-Seventh Sunday in Ordinary Time, Year C
+Twenty-Seventh Sunday in Ordinary Time (Year C)

 “When you have done all you have been commanded, say, ‘We are unprofitable servants; we have done what we were obliged to do.’”
 Luke 17:10b